Holy Book of the Great Invisible Spirit: Summary

 This opening describes the creation of the universe and the origin of the three powers: the Father, the Mother, and the Son.
 These powers are said to have come forth from the great invisible Spirit, who is the light of the aeons, the truth, and the incorruptions.
 The three powers are said to have emerged from the silence of the unknown Father, and they each have their own ogdoad-power.
 The first ogdoad is associated with the Father, the second with the Mother, and the third with the Son.
 The text describes the characteristics and powers of each of these three entities and how they were brought forth from the bosom of the Father through his providence.

 Part of the text has multiple missing and unrecoverable lines, making it difficult to understand.
 A hidden, invisible mystery comes forth, written as the seven vowels, 22 times each.
 Several beings sing praises and give glory to the great, invisible, virginal Spirit and his male virgin.
 The great self-begotten living Word also appears, the son of the great Christ and the silence, who is the true god and the unborn physis.
 The text also mentions the singing of myriad angels, the eternal aeons, and providence from silence.

 The text describes the creation of the divine Autogenes and the incorruptible man Adamas through the power of the great Logos.
 They give praise to the great Spirit and ask for a son, who is born as the great incorruptible Seth.
-The Father approves and the perfect hebdomad is completed, with the four great lights Harmozel, Oroiael, Davithe, Eleleth, and the ministers Gamaliel, Gabriel, Samlo, and Abrasax, who bring forth Memory, Love, Peace, and eternal Life.
+The Father approves and the perfect hebdomad is completed, with the four great lights Harmozel, Oroiael, Daveithe, Eleleth, and the ministers Gamaliel, Gabriel, Samlo, and Abrasax, who bring forth Memory, Love, Peace, and eternal Life.
 The five ogdoads are completed, making a total of forty as an uninterpretable power.

 The great Logos, the Autogenes, and the word of the pleroma of the four lights praise the Spirit along with various other entities such as the male virgin, the great Doxomedon-aeons, the thrice-male child, Youel, Esephech, and others.
 The passage also mentions the great Seth, the son of the incorruptible man Adamas, who also gives praise to the entities mentioned before and asks for his seed.
 Then, the great power of the light Plesithea, the mother of the angels and lights, comes forth and brings the fruit of Sodom and Gomorrah as a gift to Seth, who rejoices and takes his seed from her.